LASSO Inference for High Dimensional Predictive Regressions: Model and Procedure

 The testing procedure in Algorithm \ref{alg:XDlasso} refines the conventional predictive regression inference using modern high dimensional inference techniques.
-In the following, we elaborate on the necessity of the IVX transformation by explaining the drawback of Dlasso under high dimensional unit roots.
+In the following, we elaborate on the necessity of the IVX transformation by explaining the drawback of Dlasso under high dimensional LURs.